kalte0/BMC-CS-151.github.io/labs/Lab02.md

 ## Exercise 1: Inheritance

-Design all the necessary classes in order to make the following driver program work properly (we have broken down the step below).
-You ***must not*** and ***can not*** change the driver code.
-You must store the driver program in a file called `InheritanceDriverLab02.java`
+You will design all the necessary classes in order to make the following driver program work properly and produce the given expected output (we have broken down the step below).

 ``` java